Privileges, Limits, and Requirements of a Private Pilot License

 Additionally, your eyes will need to be evaluated for other structural or functional problems that may interfere with flight or may get worse while flying.
 These requirements aren’t well defined, partially because they fall under the jurisdiction and judgment of the Aviation Medical Examiner.

-For instance, poor depth perception or internal eye pressure issues might be considered disqualifying but may not depending on the severity.
+For instance, poor depth perception or internal eye pressure issues might be considered disqualifying, but may depend on the severity.

 In both cases, a certain level of accuracy is required.